Contents

 Inclusion criteria

-Many different types of research are included in the HTA database, e.g., ongoing and completed health technology assessments based on systematic reviews, trials, non-experimental studies, and economic evaluations.
-The HTA database does not use quality inclusion criteria to select records for the database and published reports are not critically appraised.
-However, all records in the database are publications and projects from INAHTA members and other internationally recognized HTA organizations, and all new content is checked for face validity and proof read by the database content administrator at the INAHTA secretariat.
+Many different types of research are included in the International HTA Database, e.g., ongoing and completed health technology assessments based on systematic reviews, randomized controlled trials, and economic evaluations.
+The Database does not use quality inclusion criteria and the included reports are not critically appraised.
+However, all records in the database are publications and projects from INAHTA members and other HTA organizations worldwide.

 Disclaimer

-The records contained within this database are for information purposes only.
-INAHTA and related organizations hosting the HTA database shall have no liability for the content provided.
-Although providing up-to-date and precise information is our main objective, we are not able to guarantee that each database entry is complete, reliable, accessible, suitable, or of high quality.
+The records in the Database are provided for information purposes only.
+INAHTA and related organizations hosting the HTA database have no liability for the content provided.
+Although providing up-to-date and precise information is our main objective, we are not able to guarantee that each database entry is complete, reliable, or accessible.
 The information available through the website should not be substituted for the clinical judgement, other professional judgment in any decision-making process, or for professional medical advice.

 Moreover, INAHTA and related organizations hosting the HTA database are not responsible for any losses that may be suffered, or for any damage that may affect your computers or other equipment as a consequence of accessing or using this website.